-Sign your entries
+- Sign your entries

-One moment per game to a troper, if multiple entries are signed to the same troper the more recent one will be cut.
+- One moment only, if multiple entries are signed to the same troper the more recent one will be cut.

-Moments only, no "just everything he said," or "The entire game" entries.
+- Moments only, no "just everything he said," or "The entire game" entries.

-No contesting entries.
+- No contesting entries.
 This is subjective, the entry is their opinion.

-No natter.
+- No natter.
 As above, anything contesting an entry will be cut, and anything that's just contributing more can be made its own entry.

-Please make sure the moment is fictional and is neither an event that occured in real life nor something gameplay-related.
+- Please make sure the moment is fictional and is neither an event that occured in real life nor something gameplay-related.
 We have a perfectly good Scrappy Mechanic page for the latter.

-No ALLCAPS, no bold, and no italics unless it's the title of a work.
+- No ALLCAPS, no bold, and no italics unless it's the title of a work.
 We are not yelling the DMoSs out loud.

 open/close all folders